QUASI-DEV/www/md/faq.md

 ### What are 'Slocks'?

+Slocks are real-world physical objects that can be controlled by the blockchain.
 'Slock' is a porte-manteau of 'Smart, Safe and Secure Lock'.
 Any object supporting ZigBee, Z-Wave, Bluetooth LE or Wi-Fi can already be used as a Slock thanks to our first product, the [Ethereum Computer](/ethereum_computer.html).
 When it comes to powering up a ‘dumb’ object, it will be a case of retrofitting it using smart plugs.

 ### How do Slocks work?